 Anyone who works from home will agree that some days are better than others.
 The good days are those when you’re able to cross everything off your to-do list before midnight.
 Most days, however, are ripe with distractions.
 Of course, this will be the case wherever you may work.
 However, working from home, even as a virtual employee, comes with a unique set of challenges.

 When I first started my virtual freelancing business, I chose to set up an “office” at my kitchen table.
-I like being able to look out a window while working, plus my home is very quiet during the day.
+I like being able to look out a window and see green plants while working, plus my home is very quiet during the day.
 Although it involves picking up my laptop and moving my comfy rolling chair out of the way before family mealtimes, it’s totally worth it.
 When I tell people I work from home, many say they couldn’t do it because of the potential distractions.
 Trust me, the distractions are everywhere, and the interruptions are frequent.
 I admit that they do affect my productivity (and sometimes, my mood!).